 Your Attorney Takes Care of Ensuring Payment After Your Settlement

-You won’t have to worry about the logistics of repaying your funding once your claim is settled.
-After your attorney receives your settlement monies, they will contact USClaims to find out the exact amount you owe on your lawsuit funding.
-They will then cut us a check from your proceeds in that amount, and you will owe us nothing further.
+You won’t have to worry about the logistics of paying the litigation funding company once your claim is settled.
+After your attorney receives your settlement monies, they will contact USClaims to find out the exact amount you would need to pay.
+The attorney then cuts a check from your proceeds in that amount, and you will owe us nothing.

-If you were in a car accident or sustained a personal injury in another way,
+When Do Pre-Settlement Funds become Available?
+If you were in a car accident or

-What Important Questions Should I Ask a Loan Settlement Company?
+What Important Questions Should I Ask a Pre-Settlement Funding Company?

 Asking for information does not obligate you to apply, sign any paperwork, or agree to work with a specific company.

 While you are researching which pre-settlement funding company is right for you and your financial needs, you will have to dig in and carefully compare your options.
-Everyone’s situation is different; however, there are a few key questions that you should ask the different pre-settlement funding companies.
+Everyone’s situation is different; however, there are a few key questions that you might consider asking the pre-settlement funding companies that you consider doing business with.
 Remember, asking for information does not obligate you to apply, sign any paperwork, or agree to work with a specific company.
 Also, if any of the funding companies are hesitant to answer any of these questions, that’s a pretty good indication that it’s time to cross them off your list.
 Here are a few questions you may consider asking:

 Where are you located, and do you cover my state?

-Check with the pre-settlement funding company to make sure that they operate in your state.
-The company does not need to be located in the same state as you, but they do need to be licensed to operate there.
-Additionally, some states have laws in place that regulate legal lending.
+Check with the pre-settlement funding company to make sure that they able to deal with residents of your state.
+The company does not need to be located in the same state as you, but they may need to be registered or licensed to provide funding to the residents of a particular state.
+Additionally, some states regulate litigation funding and impose certain restrictions.

 Are there any application fees or upfront charges?

 Ask the pre-settlement funding company if there is a fee to submit an application.
 Some companies do have application fees.
-Others will evaluate your application for free.
+Others, such as USClaims will evaluate your application for free.

 Are there any funding fees or interest charges?